Beautiful San Mateo County Park Posters

 Artwork Commissioning Process

-At the outset, each artist spent considerable time researching the flora, fauna, history, use and particular features that characterize each park.
+In both rounds of artwork commissions, each artist spent considerable time researching the flora, fauna, history, use and particular features that characterize each park.
 They spoke with park rangers, members of the local Friends’ groups and user communities, and Foundation staff.
 With this information as their foundation, they each set about composing their artworks in different ways.
 We loved getting a glimpse behind the curtain as they shared the photographs, watercolor studies and pencil sketches used in developing their compositions.

 Left, Rebecca Holland’s easel with a photo composite at top, pencil sketch, another study photo and her painting in progress; middle, Sami Chang’s test painting swatch for her Fitzgerald Marine Reserve watercolor; right, one of Bruce Washburn’s early sketches for his Edgewood Preserve watercolor